norcalbiostat/prof_website/content/authors/kris_walker/_index.md

   icon_pack: fab
   link: https://github.com/Taudin
 superuser: false
-title: Kris Walker
+title: (2021) Kris Walker
 user_groups:
-- Undergraduates
+- Alumni
 ---

 Kris Walker is an undergraduate Mathematics major (Statistics emphasis).
 Kris is especially interested in probability theory, statistical learning, and programming in C++, R, and Python.

-Beginning Fall 2021, he hopes to attend a masters program in either applied statistics or computational finance.
+Kris was accepted into the PhD in Statistics at Carnegie Mellon University starting Fall 2021!

 ## Projects